cline/mcp-marketplace/README.md

     *   **GitHub Repo URL:** A direct link to the MCP server’s repository (nested links are also okay like in this [example](https://github.com/modelcontextprotocol/servers/tree/main/src/github))
     *   **Logo Image URL:** A link to a 400×400 PNG that will serve as your server’s icon.
     *   **Reason for Addition:** Briefly explain why your server is awesome and/or how it can benefit other Cline users.
-3.  **(Optional but Recommended) Mention Your `llms-installation.md` File:** If you have created one, note it or link to it so the reviewers can ensure it’s properly formatted.
-4. Confirm that you have tested giving Cline just your `README.md` and/or the `llms-installation.md` and watched him successfully setup the server.
+3. Confirm that you have tested giving Cline just your `README.md` and/or the `llms-installation.md` and watched him successfully setup the server.
 This will save our reviewers a lot of time manually setting up servers prior to approval.

 That’s it!
 Our team will review your submission.
 Once approved, we’ll add your MCP server to the official Marketplace listings, and it will become instantly discoverable by Cline users.